 Available in VPC

-Here is an example of how to allocate volumes using various methods based on the CSI usage described in NAS Volume CSI.
+This section provides examples of allocating volumes using various methods based on the CSI usage described in NAS CSI volumes.

 Add NAS volume

-To add NAS volume through the NAS CSI driver, request PersistentVolumeClaim (PVC) through the following yaml code.
-The NAS CSI driver checks the PVC and automatically generates the necessary PersistentVolume (PV).
+To add a NAS volume using the NAS CSI driver, create a PersistentVolumeClaim (PVC) using the following YAML.
+The NAS CSI driver checks the PVC and automatically creates the required PersistentVolume (PV).

 apiVersion: v1